isc-projects/bind9/README.md

 * Cached, validated NSEC and other records can now be used to synthesize NXDOMAIN responses.
 * The DNS Response Policy Service API (DNSRPS) is now supported.
-* Setting `max-journal-size default` now limits the size of journal files to twice the size of the zone.
+* Setting `'max-journal-size default'` now limits the size of journal files to twice the size of the zone.
-* The query handling code has been substantially refactored for improved readability, maintainability and testability .
 * `dnstap-read -x` prints a hex dump of the wire format of each logged DNS message.
 * `dnstap` output files can now be configured to roll automatically when